kcmerrill/alfred/README.md

 ## Usage
 Create a file named: `alfred.yml`
 ```

-# Create a task, name it whatever you'd like.
 say.hello:
-    # Lets give it a quick summary.
-Optional.
     summary: I will say hello!
-    # Describe how to use this task.
-Optional.
     usage: alfred say.hello
-    # The command to perform
     command: echo "Hello!"

 say.howareyou:
-    # Lets give it a quick summary.
-Optional.
     summary: I will ask how you are
-    # Describe how to use this task.
-Optional.
     usage: alfred say.howareyou
-    # The command to perform
     command: |
         echo "How"
         echo "Are"
         echo "You?"

 speak:
-    # You can call multiple tasks in an order
     tasks: say.hello say.howareyou

 blurt:
-    # You can run multiple tasks at the same time
     multitask: say.hello say.howareyou
 ```

 Then, anywhere in the top-level or child directories to the `alfred.yml` file: